Resolor, 2 mg 28 pcs.

 Overdose

-A study involving healthy volunteers showed that prucalopride was well tolerated when the dose was increased to 20 mg once daily (10 times the recommended therapeutic dose).
+A study in healthy volunteers showed that prucalopride was well tolerated when the dose was increased to 20 mg once daily (10 times the recommended therapeutic dose).

-Overdose may result in symptoms due to an increase in the known side effects of the drug, including headache, nausea, and diarrhea.
+Overdose may result in symptoms due to increased known side effects of the drug, including headache, nausea, and diarrhea.

-There is no specific antidote for Resolor.
-In case of overdose, symptomatic and supportive therapy should be given if necessary.
-Large fluid loss due to diarrhea or vomiting may require correction of electrolyte imbalances.
+There is no specific antidote for Rezolor.
+In case of overdose, symptomatic and supportive therapy should be provided if necessary.
+Large fluid losses due to diarrhea or vomiting may require correction of electrolyte imbalances.

 ---|---|